The question was,

 I was wondering if you may have any advice on gaining weight.
 I am not a vegan but I rarely eat eggs or milk products.
 I have high metabolism and it is hard for me.
 I eat constantly and still won't gain.
 People always assume I am anorexic and I hate it.
 So any advice would be greatly appreciated."

 1. Eat foods that are higher in calories. (not junk food and fast food)

 In order to gain weight, you need to eat more than you burn.
-This was hard for me because I get full very quick.
+This was hard for me because I get full very quickly.
 So, I chose foods that are dense.
-These include nuts, nut butters, avocados, oils, granola, high-calorie condiments (vegan mayo, oil based dressings) and dense food bars.
+These include nuts, nut butter, avocados, oils, granola, high-calorie condiments (vegan mayo, oil-based dressings), and dense food bars.
 Add these to all your meals.
-Add one tbsp more of oil than you are used to.
-If you ate only one fourth of an avocado, trying eating half in the morning and the rest in the evening.
+Add one tbsp more oil than you are used to.
+If you ate only one-fourth of an avocado, trying eating half in the morning and the rest in the evening.
 Important thing is that it's not just about the calories but nutrients as well.
 So try not to choose empty calories.

 2. Eat and snack often:

 I snacked every two hours when I was trying to gain health.
 Even if I wasn't hungry, I ate.
 Rather than thinking 'OMG, I have to eat again?', I focused on enjoying the flavors and textures.

 I didn't focus too much on the serving amount but I always had a combination of proteins, vegetables, carbohydrates, and healthy fats in my meals.